MauritsWilke/CalendarDB/README.md

 CalendarDB is a calendar app for people who want the level of customisation a NoSQL database offers.
 The interface will be intuitive for those who have used Notion databases.

 ## 💻 Developing
+If you're interested in contributing, search for `TODO` in the codebase!
+There are a lot of little things I haven't gotten around to implementing yet.

 ### 🧰 Stack
  - [`SvelteKit`](https://kit.svelte.dev/): Framework used